bradb345/sei-project2-heros/README.md

 For the second project, we were tasked with creating a React app in, 48 hours, that used an API of our choosing.

 ## Deployment
-click [here](https://project2-sei55-heros.netlify.app/) to see the deployed site.
+Click [here](https://project2-sei55-heros.netlify.app/) to see the deployed site.

 ## Technologies
 - React